Our group studies biomineralization in various biological systems. Two of these studies have been published in the prestigious journal "Science".

 The crystallographic structure of vaterite, the least stable polymorph of calcium carbonate, has been a long subject of debate among scientists.
 A research done by our group on the spicules of Herdmania momus has discovered that vaterite is in fact composed of two different crystallographic structures, a major structure with hexagonal symmetry and another structure with yet unknown symmetry that coexists as nanodomains within the major structure.
-The coexistence of these two structures was found by means of High Resolution Transmission Electron Microscopy.
-These finding helped revealing the crystallographic structure of vaterite that has been a puzzle to scientists for over a century.
+The coexistence of these two structures was found by means of High-Resolution Transmission Electron Microscopy.
+These findings helped revealing the crystallographic structure of vaterite that has been a puzzle to scientists for over a century.

 The brittle star Ophiocoma wendtii is able to detect predators and escape from them.
 This feature was remarkably puzzling to researchers since no visualization system was known in this specie.
 It was discovered in 2001 that this brittle star has a unique visualization system composed of an array of single crystal calcitic microlenses positioned on his armplates.

 Figure 1.
 Electron microscopy.
 (A) HRSEM image showing an entire DAP and a higher magnification insert.
 (B) HRTEM in bright-field mode revealing brighter nanodomains, although the FFT pattern is that of a single crystal.
 Higher magnification (C) of an area in (B) shows a lattice image undisrupted by the nanodomains which demonstrate coherent interfaces with the lattice.
 The insert shows an electron diffraction image from this area.